Learn something new every day More Info... by email

 Studies show direct and indirect consequences of malnutrition and poverty.
 A direct result of better health allows people to perform physical work and earn more.
 These workers might become more productive when their nutritional requirements are met, leading to higher wages and the ability to afford health care.

 Malnutrition in childhood causes lifelong consequences because it affects a child’s intelligence and ability to learn.
 Those suffering from malnutrition and poverty typically drop out of school early, reducing their ability to obtain good-paying jobs as adults.
-Health problems linked to malnutrition and poverty also relate to time missed from work or school, which might further complicate the cycle.
+Health problems linked to these conditions also relate to time missed from work or school, which might further complicate the cycle.

 Research shows reducing poverty alone does not always lead to a healthy population, but that addressing malnutrition does impact poverty levels.
 In some developing countries, malnutrition represents a significant problem that hinders economic development.
 It accounts for more than half of child deaths in some regions, reducing the number of future healthy individuals to aid economic growth.